anjalijha1718/anjalijha1718/README.md

 ---

 <div align="center">
-  <p><strong>💼 I have experience working as an intern at a US-based startup, where I significantly enhanced my knowledge and practical skills in React.js development by contributing to real-world projects and collaborating with global teams.</strong></p>
+  <p><strong>💼 I have experience working as an intern at a US-based startup, where I significantly enhanced my knowledge and practical skills in React.js development by contributing to real-world projects and collaborating with teams.</strong></p>
 </div>

 <!-- Footer -->